 How Your Hip Can Dislocate

-Let’s look at a couple of examples on how your hip can dislocate.
-You’ll have to use your imagination a little—but imagining it will help you understand what happens in the joint and what you can do to prevent dislocation.
+Let’s look at a couple of examples of how your hip can dislocate.
+You’ll have to use your imagination a little—but imagining it will help you to understand what happens in the joint and what you can do to prevent dislocation.

-This image shows the relationship of your hip joint — where your leg joins your pelvis — to the rest of your leg.
-(Click on the image to see a larger one.)
-As you can see in the area inside the red circle, when your toes point straight ahead, the ball on the head of the femur fits well in the hip socket because at this angle the most surface of the ball sits in the socket.
+This image shows your hip joint — where your leg joins your pelvis.
+As you can see in the area inside the red circle, when your toes point straight ahead, the ball on the head of the femur is well covered within the acetabulum (the cup).

-In the image to the right, you can see how the ball fits into the socket of the hip.
-This view is from the back — that is, as if you were looking at a person standing in front of you and they are facing forward.
-Imagine further that the femur (thigh bone) — the one with the ball on the end — extends down to the foot.
-In this view, their foot would be pointing straight ahead and the ball fits nicely into the socket and the hip joint is stable.
+In the image to the right, you are looking at the hip from the back — that is, as if you were looking at a person standing in front of you and they are facing forward.
+In this position, the person’s foot is pointing straight ahead.
+You can see how well the ball normally fits into the socket of the hip in this position.
+This is the most stable position of the hip.

 Bringing your thigh up toward your chest (the direction of the green arrow) rotates the femur and the ball in the direction of the gray arrow.
-If the ball is rotated far enough, it will pop out of the socket.
+Again, if you’ve recently had surgery and the ball is rotated far enough, it can pop out of the socket.
+The same thing happens when you bend over.

-So how far is far enough to pop out?
+So how far is far enough to pop out while bending over?
 A good rule of thumb is the 90-degree rule.
-This angle between the pink and black lines is 90 degrees.
+This angle between the pink and black lines is 90 degrees (left).
 One line represents your chest, and the other is your thigh — it doesn’t matter which one is which.
 If you are standing or sitting, your back would be the pink line.
 If you are lying down, your back would be the black line.
-To protect your hip, never let the angle between your chest and your thigh be less than 90 degrees.
+To protect your hip, never let the angle between your chest and your thigh be more than 90 degrees (see hip precaution diagram 1 below)

 Hip Precautions While Standing or Walking